tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

 - Being someone that always follows through is important for a leader, it means that people will believe what you say and take you seriously.
 Never be someone who has a lot to say but never puts anything into action.
 The fifth behaviour a leader must have is the ability to reward people.
 In doing so you encourage your team to work hard and achieve results.
 Consider bonuses, pay rises or stocks.

-- Pass on knowledge, always be expanding other peoples capabilities.
+- Pass on knowledge, always expanding other people's capabilities.
 Someone that you work with may be the leader one day so it’s important to share as much knowledge as possible.

 - Leaders need to be strong characters who know themselves well.
-Accepting and acknowledging your own weaknesses and working to improve these is a great trait for a leader.
+Accepting and acknowledging your own weaknesses and working to improve these is a great traits for a leader.
 It’s important that leaders are self-aware, have humility and are authentic.

 ### Building block two: cultural change

 - Bossidy explains that companies often focus on changing their strategy and structures.
-But they fail to work on the people, the beliefs, and behaviours of those that they work with.
-He emphasises that cultural change is just as important (if not more) as strategy and structure.
+But they fail to work on the people, beliefs, and behaviours of those that they work with.
+He emphasizes that cultural change is just as important (if not more) as strategy and structure.

-- Bossidy identifies that companies who make an effort to change their culture often fail because they don’t find the direct link between culture and business outcomes.
+- Bossidy identifies that companies that make an effort to change their culture often fail because they don’t find a direct link between culture and business outcomes.
 When the changes are so disconnected, they are not likely to succeed.
 A business needs to understand the deep connections between company culture and business outcomes.

-- **Change peoples behaviour**
+- **Change people's behaviour**

   - By changing people’s behaviours, you are having a direct impact on the results they produce.
 So it’s important to ensure that the behavioural changes you encourage, promote a positive outcome.
 Bossidy explains that the first step is to clearly identify and communicate what results you are after.
 Then have a discussion about how those results are going to be reached.
-And finally, you reward people when the goals are reached.
+And finally, you reward people when their goals are reached.
 In the scenario where you and your team do not reach the end goal adequately, assess what happened and ask how can you learn for next time.
 It’s all about creating a culture of getting things done.

 - **Actions**